 COURSES: Watermedia (Online)

-COURSES: Intro to Interior Design (Online)
+Intro to Graphic Design (online)

 Cleo Papanikolas is the author/illustrator of The Opposite Is Also True: A Journal Of Creative Wisdom For Artists, and Cook Until Desired Tenderness.
 She illustrated The Comfort Queens Guide To Life and a line of over 100 licensed products based on the book.